 Salabrasion is a technique that involves soaking the tattoo in a salt solution to remove the pigment.
 It may be combined with dermabrasion.
 The technique is only effective for superficial tattoos and requires multiple treatments.
 At best, this technique only causes fading of the tattoo.

 Scarification involves tattoo removal with an acid solution.
 Chemical peels have been around in various forms for over half a century.
 In the past two decades, 25% trichloroacetic acid (TCA) became available as a chemical peel, and it works by peeling off several layers of skin which, after healing, results in fresh, new skin being revealed.
 This technique is also rarely used today because, like salabrasion, its ability to effectively remove tattoos has not been proven.

 What does the surgical removal of tattoos entail?

 Surgical removal involves excising the entire tattoo together with the skin that has been affected by the tattoo ink.
 The skin is then sutured back if the defect is small; otherwise, skin grafts are required to close the defect.
 Surgery is a last resort for very large tattoos and only done when all other measures have failed.
 This procedure may leave visible scarring.

 What does camouflaging a tattoo entail?

-Intense Pulsed Light skin treatment has been used to treat acne and can also be used for tattoo fading.
-IPL usually works best on brightly colored tattoos.
-Multiple treatments are usually required.
+Intense pulsed light skin treatment has been used to treat acne and can also be used for tattoo fading.
+It is the same concept and actual process as laser treatment but uses a different light source.
+IPL usually works best on brightly colored tattoos and multiple treatments are usually required.